 This doesn’t mean the GPU can be ignored but it is seldom the bottleneck and usually has lots of headroom left over while waiting for the CPU to do its calculations before it displays the output.

-This changes though when you depend on certain features, that only the GPU can calculate.
-This includes OpenGL features such as Anti-Aliasing, Anisotropic Filtering, SSAO, Realtime-Shadows and many more.
+This can change when you depend on certain features, that only the GPU can calculate.
+This includes OpenGL features such as Anti-Aliasing, Anisotropic Filtering, SSAO, Realtime-Shadows, and many more.

-These type of features are also found in the Maya Viewport 2.0 and you will benefit from a strong GPU here.
+These types of features are also found in the Maya Viewport 2.0 or in Blender’s Eevee Real-Time Engine and you will benefit from a strong GPU here.

-If you don’t rely on a realistic Viewport that shows a near-final quality Scene, but animate mostly in shaded low-quality preview modes without any fancy effects, then you can make ends meet with a lower tier Graphics Card such as the Nvidia GTX 1060.
+If you don’t rely on a realistic Viewport, but animate mostly in shaded low-quality wireframe preview modes without any fancy effects, then you can make ends meet with a lower-tier Graphics Card such as the Nvidia GTX 1660 Super.

-Let’s take a look at the current GPU Line-Up:
+Let’s take a look at some of the currently most popular GPUs:

-Both GPU Manufacturers, AMD and Nvidia, have some excellent Cards for our purposes, although Nvidia Cards seem to do better in some 3D Applications and should be your choice, especially if you also plan on GPU Rendering with these.
+Both GPU Manufacturers, AMD and Nvidia, have some excellent Cards for Animation, although Nvidia Cards usually do better in most 3D Applications and should be your first choice, especially if you also plan on GPU Rendering with these.

 The process of GPU Rendering, of course, is much more demanding than Viewport Animation, but this topic is so complex, that I covered it in another article for you to read here: Best Graphics Cards for GPU Rendering.

-As a minimum, I usually recommend an Nvidia GTX 1060 that already gives excellent performance in most of the 3D and 2D Animation Applications out there.
+As a minimum for Animation, I recommend an Nvidia GTX 1650 Super that already gives excellent performance in most 3D and 2D Animation Applications.

-If you need certain professional Features such as 10bit Color support you should consider an Nvidia Quadro GPU, as these come with drivers that support more features.
+If you need certain professional Features such as 10bit Color support for Monitorsyou should consider either an Nvidia RTX Series GPU or an AMD GPU, as these come with 10bit color support.

-The GTX and RTX Cards have excellent Performance / Price Ratio, especially compared to the Quadro Cards and you can GPU Render on them extremely fast.
+The Nvidia GTX and RTX Cards have an excellent Performance / Price Ratio, especially compared to the Nvidia Quadro Cards and you can GPU-Render on them extremely fast.

-They are excellent GPUs, no questions asked, but the Industry support unfortunately just isn’t on the same level yet as it is with Nvidia.
+AMD manufactures excellent GPUs, but the Software support unfortunately just isn’t on the same level yet as it is with Nvidia.

-How much and what type of RAM in a Desktop Computer for Animation
+How much and what type of RAM for a Desktop Computer for Animation

-I hear this discussed often and it is quite true: RAM does not impact Speed all that much (if at all) UNLESS you have too little.
+This is discussed often and is true: RAM doesn’t impact Performance all that much (if at all) unless you have too little.

-Sure there might be the 2% Speed gain in certain type of workloads, but getting extremely expensive or high-clocked Ram with great Timings, just isn’t worth it, especially if you are not planning on extreme Overclocking.
+Yes, there might be a 2% Speed gain in certain types of workloads, but buying extremely expensive or high-clocked Ram with great Timings, just isn’t worth it for a marginal performance increase.

-It is much better to get “normal” RAM for a normal price and spend the extra bucks on additional Gigabytes.
+For Animation, it’s much better to get “normal” RAM Speeds for a normal price and spend the extra bucks on additional RAM capacity.

 This will help you a lot more in the long run.

-RAM (or Memory) is essentially just a storage part, that the CPU (and some other Hardware) uses to cache data so it can access it very quickly.
-If this RAM is full, there is nowhere else to go but the System Storage Devices such as the Hard Disk, or Solid State Disks.
+RAM (or Memory) is essentially just a storage component, that the CPU uses to cache data, so it can access it very quickly.
+If your RAM is full, there is nowhere else to go but the Mass Storage Devices such as the Hard Disk, or Solid State Drives.

-These though are a multitude slower than RAM, and you will notice your System crawls to a halt if your RAM is full.
+These, though, are a multitude slower than RAM, and you will notice your System crawl to a halt if your RAM is full.

-So you should make sure you have enough RAM, as full RAM is also a reason why Systems often crash.
+So you should make sure you have enough RAM, as full RAM is also a reason why Systems often crash or freeze.

-That said, the baseline should be 16GB of RAM.
+That said, the baseline amount of RAM for Animation should be:

-32GB though is much better already and 64GB will last you a long time unless you are working on very large projects with lots of Polygons, Displacements, Hires Textures or giant Particle Caches.
+32GB though is much better already and 64GB will last you a long time unless you are working on very large projects with lots of Polygons, Displacements, High-resolution Textures, or large Particle-Caches.

-Having more RAM also benefits you when you have more than one Software open at a time.
+Having more RAM also benefits you when you have more than one Software open at the same time.
 And that happens all the time.

-If you are in Cinema 4D or Maya or 3ds Max, chances are you also have Photoshop, maybe After Effects, Google Chrome and an Email Program open, and of course all of these Applications need their own share of RAM.
+If you are in Cinema 4D or Maya or 3ds Max, chances are you also have Photoshop, maybe After Effects, Google Chrome, and an Email Program opened in the background, and of course, all of these Applications need their own share of RAM.

-As with RAM, the Mainboard too is nothing that will speed up this Computer all that much, but there are some things to consider before buying just any mainboard.
+As with RAM, the Motherboard, too, is not something that will speed up your Computer at all, but there are some things to consider before buying just any Motherboard.

-The Mainboard (or Motherboard) basically is the central HUB where all your other hardware is attached to.
+The Motherboard basically is the central HUB that connects all of your other hardware components.